ai4eu/tutorials/README.md

-# Limitations of the AI4EU Experiments alpha version
+# Limitations of the AI4EU Experiments beta version
 * No Single Sign On with AI4EU main website
 * Deployment is not possible yet